dsmsuite/dsmsuite.github.io/user_guide.md

 The following steps are required to be able to analyze code dependencies.

 1. Analyze the code with a suitable analyzer, which export the result to a DSI file.
-2. Build the DSM file.
-3. Open the DSM file in the viewer.
+2. Open the DSI file in the viewer.
+The imported file will be saved as a DSM file.

 ## Step 1: Perform dependency analysis